YIZHE12/music_recom/README.md

 A content-based only model will recommend items based on similar items.
 If you like item A, and item B is most similar to item A, then it will be recommended to you.

-By adding new vector making the user space to a higher dimension space, we can add information, such as time and location into the user profile for collobrative filtering.

 #### Advantages